JINXER000/GIE-mapping/README.md

 Source code for the paper: **GPU-accelerated Incremental Euclidean Distance Transform for Online Motion Planning of Mobile Robots**

-This work has been accepted by IEEE Robotics and Automation Letters 2022.
+This work has been accepted by IEEE Robotics and Automation Letters 2022 and will be presented in IROS 2022, Kyoto.

 This software is a volumetric mapping system that effectively calculates Occupancy Grid Maps (OGMs)